Whether you've got a big backyard or a small apartment balcony, here's how to design the ultimate outdoor kitchen and barbecue area.

 What are the benefits of a duplex?

-The benefits are endless.
+The benefits of building a duplex are endless.
 For starters, a duplex approach enables the home buyer to contemplate purchasing in exclusive neighbourhoods and build at a lower price - a real alternative to downsizing to an apartment.

 A duplex can also be a great approach given that adult children are struggling to get into the Australian property market.
 This means multi-generational families can essentially live under the one roof, while also having privacy.